 While the laws might be specific to property transactions, they’re still laws.
 They weren’t made by real estate investors, developers, or brokers.

-Although the question of whether to have a lawyer draft your Regulation D Private Placement Memorandum (PPM) is quite common, the question itself doesn’t cover enough.
+Although the question of whether to have a lawyer draft your Reg D Private Placement Memorandum (PPM) is quite common, the question itself doesn’t cover enough.

 The real question to ask yourself is this: